kelseyhightower/standalone-kubelet-tutorial/README.md

 > You should see three containers running which represent the `app` pod.
 Docker does not understand pods so the containers are listed as individual containers following the Kubernetes naming convention.

+### Verification

 At this point the `app` pod is up and running on port 80 in the host namespace.

 ```
 curl http://127.0.0.1